Peter Thornhill's My Say - No. 69

 The chart below says it all but let me remind you that by ignoring LPT’s as part of your portfolio you can harvest a tidy increase in your performance and income.
 Keep the lead out of the saddle bag.

-I would like you to pay particular attention to the reduction in industrial dividends in 2020 caused by the impact of Covid and I will ask you to return to this chart later in this newsletter.
+I would like you to pay particular attention to the reduction in industrial dividends in 2020 caused by the impact of Covid and I will ask you to return to this chart again soon.

 On a happier note, I thought I would allow you to see what a resilient share market looks like.
 Below is the S&P 500 from the time the second world war broke out to December 2020, noting that the US economy is not reliant on digging stuff out of the ground with materials representing only 2.64% of their index (versus 18.5% in the ASX!).